dmbarbour/awelon/AboutAO.md

 1. The first is a thin layer above Awelon Bytecode (ABC) that introduces a concept of words with unambiguous definitions.
 The semantics of this layer is the static expansion of each word's definition until only ABC remains.

-2. The second layer introduces search-based metaprogramming.
+2. The second layer introduces ambiguity and search for meaning.
 A word can express a large set of tactics and meanings with different attributes.
 The semantics of this layer is a non-deterministic static search for a well-typed, high quality expansion.

 A word in AO is a unit of modularity and a functional software component.